-Section II-Financial Statement Findings Section
+Section II - Financial Statement Findings

-This section is to identify the significant deficiencies, material weaknesses, fraud, illegal acts, violations of provisions of contracts and grant agreements, and abuse related to the financial statements for which Government Auditing Standards require reporting in a Circular A-133 audit.
+This section identifies the significant deficiencies, material weaknesses, fraud, noncompliance with provisions of laws, regulations, contracts, and grant agreements, and abuse related to the financial statements for which Government Auditing Standards requires reporting.

-There were no findings related to the financial statements which are required to be reported in accordance with generally accepted government auditing standards.
+There were no findings related to the financial statements which are required to be reported in accordance with Government Auditing Standards.